zabrewer/MerakiAsync/README.md

 Other than logic (for loops) where you filter some of the data you don't need to do anything to pass the data to the next class method and get data back as a nested list.

-**MerakiAsync handles spliting up the tasks (each dictionary in the list) for async calls and returing the results.**
+**MerakiAsync handles splitting up the tasks (each dictionary in the list) for async calls and returing the results.**

 Another key difference is that MerakiAsync returns a list with multiple dictionaries.
 Let's look at an example where we call AsyncGetOrganizationNetworks() for all Organizations that our API key has access to...